GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder: Benchmark for Geometric Premises

+We evaluate four eight adopted vision encoders for the open-sourced VLMs: OpenCLIP~\citep{clip}, SigLIP~\citep{siglip}, DinoV2~\citep{dinov2}, ConvNeXT~\citep{convnext}, GeoGLIP~\citep{sve-math}, FM-ViT~\citep{fm-vit}, AutoGeo~\citep{autogeo}, and MAVIS-CLIP~\citep{mavis}.
+For MAVIS-CLIP, FM-ViT, and AutoGeo, we train OpenCLIP on different datasets under their respective configurations: MAVIS-CLIP is trained on MAVIS-Caption following the MAVIS setup, AutoGeo is trained on synthetic diagram–caption pairs generated by AutoGeo using the MAVIS setup, and FM-ViT is trained on Geo170K~\citep{gllava} and MAVIS-Caption~\citep{mavis} following the FM-ViT setup.

-To evaluate the vision encoder, we adopt a linear probing approach.
-Specifically, we add a linear layer on top of each encoder as a prediction head and train the linear layer from scratch while freezing the parameters of the vision encoder.
+To evaluate the vision encoder, we use linear probing, i.e., adding a linear layer on top of each encoder as a prediction head and training the linear layer from scratch while freezing the parameters of the vision encoder.
 We use a training set to train the prediction head and report the test accuracy with the best validation performance.
 The details for the hyper-parameters are described in \cref{sec:hparams}.

-As shown in \cref{tab:linear_probing}, many existing vision encoders well recognize the shape of objects but fail to recognize the correct angle between two lines.
+As shown in \cref{tab:linear_probing}, many existing vision encoders relatively well recognize the shape of objects but fail at the correct angle between two lines.
 The encoders also show some difficulties in recognizing the shape of a square and the relationship between two lines.
 Although the result may seem satisfactory at a glance, these errors will propagate to the downstream tasks when combined with LLMs.
-Hence, it is important to improve the recognition performance of the vision encoder further.